jameslamb/conference-notes/ODSC/odsc-west-2016.md

 - another obstacle:
 	- no open source roadmap
 	- Scala, Python, XGBoost, R, Python, Java
-- if you're a manager at a Fortune 500 company, you can't obviously sift through all the bullshit in open soure
+- if you're a manager at a Fortune 500 company, you can't obviously sift through all the bullshit in open source
 - holding us back:
 	1. dark lord Sauron (SAS)'s stranglehold over mission-critical stuff
 - look forward to the machine-learning arms race